 Spring Lake: Each week about five springs are gardened, with divers returning to garden the same springs every two to three weeks.
 During summer algal blooms, the springs are managed more frequently (up to four springs per day), primarily to remove algae.
-Texas State employees and supervised volunteers fin the area around the springs to remove accumulated sediment, and then clear a 1.5 meter radius around each spring opening in Spring Lake with a scythe.
-Over the next 1.5 meter radius around the spring opening, they shear vegetation to a height of 30 cm, and then to one meter over the following three meter radius.
+Texas State employees and supervised volunteers fin the area around the springs to remove accumulated sediment, and then clear a 1.5-meter radius around each spring opening in Spring Lake with a scythe.
+Over the next 1.5-meter radius around the spring opening, they shear vegetation to a height of 30 cm, and then to one meter over the following three-meter radius.
 Plant materials are not collected, but rather carried away by the current.
 Cumulatively, about six meters of vegetation around each spring opening is modified.
 Mosses are not cut.
 The volume of plant material to be removed will vary by the amount of time between cuttings and season.
 The harvester boat will remove a range of 15 to 20 boatloads of plant material a month from Spring Lake.
-The harvester clears the top meter of the water column, cutting vegetation from sections one, two, and three once a week (See HCP Figure 5-2).
+The harvester clears the top meter of the water column, cutting vegetation from sections one, two, and three once a week (EAHCP Figure 5-2).
 The harvested vegetation is visually checked by the driver for fauna caught in the vegetation.
 If the driver observes fauna, he/she will stop work and return the animal(s) back into Spring Lake if appropriate.
-Texas State employees and supervised volunteers are trained to recognize the Covered Species through the Diving for Science program (Section 5.4.7.1), and avoid contact with them.
-Vegetation mats are removed from zones four and five on an as-needed basis (See HCP Figure 5-2).
+Texas State employees and supervised volunteers are trained to recognize the Covered Species through the Diving for Science program (Section 5.4.7.1) and avoid contact with them.
+Vegetation mats are removed from zones four and five on an as-needed basis (EAHCP Figure 5-2).
 The total area cut equals about nine surface acres.
-The Spring Lake Area Supervisor also schedules cleanup of nuisance floating species such as water hyacinth and water lettuce from Spring Lake.
-The floating plants are collected by hand and shaken prior to removal from the river to dislodge any aquatic species caught in the plant.
-The plants are deposited into dump trucks and taken to the MCWE compost area.
-The activities described in this section are not funded by the EAHCP.
-They are fully supported by Texas State University.
+The Habitat Conservation Plan Manager for the COSM schedules volunteer groups for the cleanup of nuisance floating species such as water hyacinth and water lettuce from Spring Lake.
+The floating plants are collected by hand and shaken prior to removal from the river to dislodge any aquatic animal species caught in the plant.
+The collected vegetation is transported to the COSM disposal facility.

-San Marcos River: Floating vegetation in Texas wild-rice stands is lifted off the stands and either pushed downstream past IH-35 or removed from the system.
+San Marcos River: Floating vegetation in TWR stands and other natives is lifted off the stands and removed as needed.
 Inorganic litter is picked up weekly from the substrate, surface and littoral zones of the San Marcos River from Clear Springs Natural Area to City Park and from IH-35 to Stokes Island during the recreational season (May 1st to September 30th) and monthly during offseason.
+Litter is also removed from public lands within the four tributaries.

 In the event of low flows, this activity will be monitored by the EAA contractor for potential impacts on listed species and will be suspended if impacts are observed.
-Pushing and removal of vegetation mats will be tracked with polygons delineating work areas and attribute data that include date, location, and percent species composition.
+Volume of litter removed will be tracked.
+Removal of vegetation mats will be tracked with polygons delineating work areas and attribute data that include date and location.